 The Flint Hills Family Festival will celebrate its 23rd anniversary in 2023 in Downtown Saint Paul, including the Ordway, Rice Park and other nearby public spaces.
-The family portion of the festival will be celebrated the weekend of June 2-3, 2023.
+The family portion of the festival will be celebrated Friday and Saturday, June 2-3, 2023.
 This annual celebration ushers in the summer festival season for many Twin Cities families.
-This year’s Festival will also include a wide variety of food trucks, a beer garden where attendees can purchase snacks and meals.
+This year’s Festival will also include a wide variety of food trucks and a beer garden where attendees can purchase snacks and meals.

 What is the Flint Hills Family Festival?

 Flint Hills Family Festival is a celebration for kids (and their families) about different cultures/countries.
-On one hand, you have the traditional face painting and balloon artists.
+On one hand, you have the traditional face painting, art-making activities, and balloon artists.
 Then, you turn around and your eyes see a Tibetan dancer or a Ugandan flute.
 Flint Hills tells us we can expect “outdoor dance parties; giant, inflatable light-up sculptures; and interactive art-making for the whole family!”